Visa Information for Current Students

 You cannot obtain a new visa while in the U.S. Visas are issued only at U.S. consulates outside of the United States.
 You will need the following documents for your visa appointment.

-• Valid Form I-20 from Bates with a recent (within 12 months) travel endorsement signature on page 2
+• Valid Form I-20 from Bates with a recent (within 12 months) travel endorsement on page 2

 • Unexpired passport (valid at least 6 months into the future)